 A French press can produce rich, strong coffee that will supercharge your day in the backcountry.
-Collapsible presses allow you to use your cooking pot for a brewing vessel, saving weight and space in your pack.
-Best of all, good French press coffee is simple: get the grind and water temperature correct and you’re likely to have a great cup, or three.
+Collapsible presses, available as accessories for our Windburner® and Reactor® stoves, allow you to use your cooking pot for a brewing vessel, saving weight and space in your pack.
+Best of all, French press coffee is simple and delicious: get the grind and water temperature correct and you’re likely to have a great cup (or three).

-The Water: Backcountry water makes great coffee!
+Backcountry water makes great coffee!
 Use clear, filtered water from a stream or lake.
-Make sure it is free of tannins and other natural flavors that can taint your finished cup.
+Make sure it is free of tannins (sometimes identified by an orange hue in the water) and other natural flavors that can taint your finished cup.

 - Start heating your water in the pot.
 Use a little more than one liter of water to make three cups of coffee.
-If it’s cold, add a little extra for warming the cups.
+If it’s cold, add a little extra for warming the cups before you brew.

-- Measure around 4.5 tablespoons of ground coffee and set it aside.
+- Measure out 4.5 tablespoons of ground coffee and set it aside.

-- Take the water off just before it reaches boiling.
+- Turn the heat off just before it reaches boiling.
 This stage is often called “fish eyes” because of the small bubbles forming at the bottom of the pot.

-- If it’s cold out, pour a little hot water into your coffee cup to warm it before the brewing process.
+- If it’s cold out, pour a little hot water into your coffee cup to warm it.
 Dump this water before you serve the finished coffee.

 - Stir the coffee grounds into the hot water.
 Use a long spoon that reaches near the bottom of the pot.